skellis46/embodied-camera/embodied-camera-application-proposal.md

 The shrinking of our attention into the screen-camera of the smartphone underpins this research proposal.
 The project's aims, objectives, methods and team are built on the proposition that as our attention is compressed into the smartphone, we become disconnected from the "experience of our bodies", our "inner proprioceptive signals" and our "living processes."[Green, in @kolcio_somatic_2005 p.111]; and that this growing split between attention and corporeal awareness underpins the various ways in which smartphones are changing our lives.

-Movement specialists like dancers train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.**add refs** Dancers are corporeal outliers.
-They represent the margins of the human capacity to be sensitive to our bodies.
+Movement specialists like dancers train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.[@eddy_brief_2009; @reed_conversation_2018] Dancers are corporeal outliers.
+They represent the margins of the human capacity to be sensitive to the body.
 At the heart of their work is the desire and capacity to sense and feel the body from the inside through proprioception and kinaesthetic awareness.
 This _sensate acuity_ -- as if _seeing_ with the whole body -- is the hallmark of somatic practices like Alexander Technique, Feldenkrais and Skinner Releasing Technique.

 In _Moving Camera Bodies_ we propose an experimental and methodological point of convergence between the smartphone and the sensorial capabilities of the dancer.
 This is to apply a physical and sensate (felt) speculative approach to hyper-visuality and inattention as expressed through and afforded by the smartphone.
 How might these corporeal specialists change our bodily relationship to the smartphone?
 To the extent that our experiences are "predetermined or prescribed"[@kolcio_somatic_2005 p.110] by technology, in _Moving Camera Bodies_ our proposal is to examine, test and imagine alternative corporealities, postures, sensitivities that expand the functions and experiences of our _embodied_ relationship to smartphone technologies.